 Friday 2 July

-The scheduled informal talk for Sevenoaks Visual Arts Forum on Wednesday 30 June 6-8pm is looking unlikely now but we are looking at alternatives.
+With regret the scheduled informal talk for Sevenoaks Visual Arts Forum on Wednesday 30 June 6-8pm has been cancelled due to ongoing Covid restrictions.

 These dates are provisional - PLEASE CHECK BEFORE YOU TRAVEL